jcussen/synergy_plasticity_simulation/learning/README.md

 ## Folders

 There are three source code for the three different simulations.
-Folder "Hebbian_Hebbian" contains the code for the simulation with Hebbian plasticity in both inhibitory populations.
+Folder "Hebbian" contains the code for the simulation with Hebbian plasticity in both inhibitory populations.
 Folder "Hebbian_scaling" contains the code for the simulation with Hebbian plasticity in one inhibitory population and homeostatic scaling plasticity in the other inhibitory population.
 Folder "Hebbian_antiHebbian" contains the code for the simulation with Hebbian plasticity in one inhibitory population and anti-Hebbian plasticity in the other inhibitory population.